 To add custom text to the badge, click the Add New Text button, and a new text box is automatically added to the Badge Preview.
 Click inside the yellow box on the Badge Preview to edit the text.

-After you've added some badges, you can manage them from the Badge page.
-Click the Settings (⚙️) icon next to a badge to edit the details (name and Attendee Types), edit the design, clone, or delete the badge.
+After you create badges, you can manage them from the Badge page.
+Click the Settings (⚙️) icon next to a badge to edit its name and Attendee Types, edit or clone the design, or delete the badge.

 ⭐️ Keep in mind, cloning a badge only clones the design.
 Attendee Types and visibility rules aren't cloned.

-Needs Design - The badge has been created, and no information has been added to it yet.
+Needs Design - You've created the badge and haven't added any information to it yet.

 Ready to Publish - The badge has at least one information field on it.
 Ready to Publish doesn't necessarily mean that the badge is print-ready.
 Carefully inspect each design before publishing to make sure it's ready.